STAR Assessor Guide

 Answer: Yes.
 A surviving spouse may retain the STAR exemption provided he/she was a co-owner or becomes the owner of the property due to the owner spouse's death and is at least 62 years of age as of December 31st of the applicable calendar year.

 - Question: A taxpayer submits an application for the STAR exemption and it is approved by the assessor.
 However, prior to taxable status date, the applicant dies.
 Does the property receive the exemption?

 Answer: No. The condition and ownership of property is determined as of taxable status date.

 - Question: An eligible senior citizen purchases a home after taxable status date.
 May he or she receive a prorated STAR exemption on the home?

 Answer: No. There is no provision in the RPTL for prorated STAR exemptions.
 However, the taxpayer could receive a prorated section 467 exemption.
-People who receive a Section 467 exemption are automatically eligible for an Enhanced STAR exemption, but the STAR exemption would begin on the school tax roll based on the next taxable status date.

 - Question: A person who has been granted an Enhanced STAR exemption sells his or her house, cooperative apartment or mobile home after taxable status date.
 What happens to the exemption?
 Also, what happens with regard to a newly-purchased house, cooperative apartment or mobile home that is bought by this person who still meets the eligibility requirements for the Enhanced STAR exemption?